Traktormaster/wait-for2/README.md

 Using this implementation, in case both conditions occur at the same time a subclassed `CancelledError` will be raised which also contains the result of the future.
 The caller code must catch this exception and handle the result if it is important.
-Otherwise it can be used the same way as the builtin `wait_for`.
+Otherwise, it can be used the same way as the builtin `wait_for`.

+If the caller prefers to handle the race-condition with a callback, the `race_handler` argument may be provided.
+It will be called with the result of the future when the waiter task is being cancelled.
+Even if this is provided, the special error will be raised in the place of a normal CancelledError.

 NOTE: `CancelledWithResultError` is limited to the coroutine `wait_for` is invoked from!
 If this `wait_for` is wrapped in tasks those will not propagate the special exception, but raise their own `CancelledError` instances.

 # Install & usage
-A source distribution is available on PyPI:
+A package is available on PyPI:

 ```console
 $ python -m pip install wait_for2